-Rowland Hall is known for having one of the best – if not the best – high school instrumental jazz performance programs in the state of Utah.
-Our jazz combos win competitions, including the prestigious Peaks Jazz Festival competition – year after year.
+Rowland Hall is known for having one of the best high school instrumental jazz performance programs in the state of Utah.
 When you attend a Rowland Hall jazz band performance, you may think you’re enjoying the stylings of professional musicians well beyond their teenage years.

 Middle School and Upper School jazz musicians of all experience levels develop, under the direction of Dr. Bret Jackson, a better understanding of jazz through both performance and the study of various musical styles and musicians.

-The 30 Rowmark Ski Academy skiers are full-time ninth through twelfth students at Rowland Hall.
+The 30 Rowmark Ski Academy skiers are full-time ninth through twelfth graders at Rowland Hall.
 That single statement underscores how Rowmark is uniquely different from other ski academies in the country.
-Here student-athletes find a rigorous, year-round ski racing program coupled with an extraordinary academic high school.
+Here, student-athletes find a rigorous, year-round ski racing program coupled with an extraordinary academic high school.
 There is nothing quite like it in North America.

 We most often hear that the ability to write well is the skill that our graduates prize most in their freshman year of college.
 The writing and rewriting process they were exposed to from Lower School grades until graduation stand them in very good stead compared to their college peers.
 In fact, some of our alumni say that their English and literature classes were more useful than courses in math and science when it came to being accepted to medical school.

 Small classes make this possible because our teachers have the time to assign, coach, mark up, and grade multiple writing assignments.
 This educational experience is not often afforded to students who don't attend small independent schools.